 First-year IA students living on campus will be housed together in the IA Living-Learning Community at Beaty Towers.
 IA students enrolled in fall connection courses will be able to live on campus during their pre-enrollment semester.
 (See “Can IA students live on campus during the fall semester?” below for more information.
-See also Innovation Academy Housing Facts on the Department of Housing and Residence Education website.

 Yes.
 Returning IA students may re-contract to live in housing on campus.
 Students may continue living in Beaty Towers or select another residence hall.
 For subsequent years (Sophomore year – Senior year), IA students are eligible to live in UF’s newest residence hall, Infinity Hall, which is an entrepreneurship-themed residence hall for upper-division UF students, complete with innovation technology, start-up space, 3-D printers, and more.
 Specific housing options and availability are determined by the UF Department of Housing and Residence Education.

 Incoming IA students are eligible to live on campus during their pre-enrollment fall semester if they are enrolled in online fall connection courses.
 Subsequent fall semesters, enrolled IA students are eligible to live on campus.
 Students interested in living on campus should contact the UF Department of Housing and Residence Education as early as possible, since housing contracts often fill up quickly.

 After an IA student registers for classes, he/she is eligible to purchase a parking decal.
 Students should visit the UF Transportation and Parking Services website for more information.